top of page

 Free services for families: (No referral needed.)

-Families with children 0-12 years: Fresh Air Day Camps, Child Care, Positively Parenting Workshop Series and 1 to 1 support for families and care givers seeking support in developping knowledge, skills, and community connections.
+Families with children 0-12 years: Child Care, Positively Parenting Workshop Series and 1 to 1 support for families and care givers seeking support in developping knowledge, skills, and community connections.

 Families with children 13+: Youth Space (www.theyouthspace.com), one on one and group support, parent education and support, Youth Services Navigator (short term connection services to mental health and wellness supports).